lazy-llama69/Trippin/README.md

 This project utilizes several third-party APIs to provide enhanced functionality and improve the user experience.
 The following APIs are acknowledged for their valuable contributions:

-1. Gemini API: The Gemini API is used for powering the chatbot functionality and enhancing the PDF itinerary feature.
+**1. Gemini API** : The Gemini API is used for powering the chatbot functionality and enhancing the PDF itinerary feature.
 It enables interactive conversations with users, answering travel-related queries and providing real-time assistance.
 The Gemini API also helps enhance the personalized travel itineraries by refining and formatting them into professional PDF documents.
 Gemini API Documentation
-2. Exchange Rate API: The Exchange Rate API is used for real-time currency conversions, enabling users to easily manage and convert currencies based on live market data.
+**2. Exchange Rate API**: The Exchange Rate API is used for real-time currency conversions, enabling users to easily manage and convert currencies based on live market data.
 Exchange Rate API Documentation
-3. OpenAI API: OpenAI's GPT-3 model is used to customize and generate personalized travel itineraries based on user preferences.
+**3. OpenAI API**: OpenAI's GPT-3 model is used to customize and generate personalized travel itineraries based on user preferences.
 It processes the user inputs to create detailed, dynamic, and customized itineraries, ensuring a tailored travel experience.
 OpenAI API Documentation

 ## Important Note

-**Please be aware** that this project contains sensitive API keys for the following services:

-- **Gemini API**: Used for generating meal titles and instructions.

-These keys are integral to the functioning of the application. **However, they should not be used for any purposes outside of this project.** Unauthorized use or abuse of these keys could lead to security risks, financial costs, or the disabling of the API access.

-If you fork or clone this repository, **please ensure to replace the API keys with your own,** or remove them entirely if not needed.
+If you fork or clone this repository, **please ensure to replace the API keys with your own,**.

 **Responsible usage of these resources is highly encouraged.**